deeztek/Hermes-Secure-Email-Gateway/download/clamav-unofficial-sigs/README.md

   specifiedthen test to see if clamd is running or not

+--upgrade 	 Upgrades this script and master.conf to the latest available version

 --install-all 	 Install and generate the cron, logroate and man files, autodetects the values based on your config files